 Pratham has used a number of strategies to implement its Read India model for teaching at the right level.
 Across all of them, government officials have played important roles from sanctioning the experimentation with this approach to actively participating or putting resources behind it.
 In some cases, community volunteers are trained to teach children literacy skills in summer and outside schools.
 In other cases, government teachers, Pratham staff, and community volunteers work with students during the school day.
 This strategy is effective because it leverages community resources to help support teachers and to reach and teach students who are falling behind.
-As in the other cases, the community engagement model had a dual benefit: elevating and unburdening teachers to provide remedial tutoring along with instruction, and engaging 10,000 volunteers and bringing them into the "battlefield against poor learning," something Pratham's CEO said no advocacy campaign could have accomplished.96
+As in the other cases, the community engagement model had a dual benefit: elevating and unburdening teachers to provide remedial tutoring along with instruction, and engaging 10,000 volunteers and bringing them into the "battlefield against how technology is leveraged unburdens them from the normally overwhelming list of tasks they face.
+For example, in Amazonas state in Brazil, Media Center, a distance learning formal secondary education program, is designed for two types of teachers: a specialist lecturing teacher who communicates via satellite from a central studio, and a generalist tutoring teacher who facilitates learning in the classroom.
+Lecturing teachers are highly trained and research their subjects of expertise, develop content for the lectures, and reach thousands of students at a time, whereas the tutoring teachers work directly in the classrooms to guide student learning, support classroom interactions, monitor student activities, and perform administrative duties, without being responsible for instruction, content delivery, or deep knowledge of any one subject.

-This is not to say that relying on community members and volunteers is without challenges.
+poor learning," something Pratham's CEO said no advocacy campaign could have accomplished.96 This is not to say that relying on community members and volunteers is without challenges.
 While some community members were paid and others volunteered, their training was a crucial element of the program's success.
 Quality control and delivery standardization can be difficult in these models.
 INJAZ. for example, faced this issue, to which it responded by implementing mandatory volunteer trainings at the beginning of each semester before volunteers can teach a class.
 Read India also struggled with quality control and actually scaled back after its first phase to work on its training.
 Today, whether it is community volunteers or teachers implementing the Read India program, Pratham requires a heavy dose of training.
-For example, in Pratham trainings, participants leave the training location to go into nearby schools and "practice" the techniques they have learned in the training sessions.
-In many cases, especially when Pratham is working with the government, officials have to "practice" the Pratham method in their schools every day for 15 to 20 days to build mastery of the approach.
+For example, in Pratham trainings, participants leave the training location to In cases from both Brazil and go into nearby schools and "practice" the Kenya, the way teachers' techniques they have learned in the training sessions.
+In many cases, especially when roles are configured and Pratham is working with the government, how technology is leveraged officials have to "practice" the Pratham unburdens them from the method in their schools every day for 15 to normally overwhelming list of 20 days to build mastery of the approach. tasks they face.